GateNLP/corpusconversion-penn/README.md

 * clone this repository or download and extract a release zip file
 * clone the [corpusconversion-universal-dependencies](https://github.com/GateNLP/corpusconversion-universal-dependencies) repository into a sibling directory or unzip a release file
-* download the Stanford CoreNLP distribution, version 3.5.1 (stanford-corenlp-full-2015-01-29)
-  and extract it.
+* download the Stanford CoreNLP distribution and extract it.
 We will STANFCORENLP as the placeholder for the full path to the directory containing the extracted CoreNLP distribution below.
+  NOTE: after trying out versions 3.5.1 and 3.8.0 of the CoreNLP distribution on a few Penn wsj files, the only difference seems to be that some UD POS tags and some dependency labels are better in the output of versions 3.8.0.
 * create a directory which should contain the files converted into GATE documents.
   We will OUT as the placeholder for the full path to this directory below.
 * Obtain the Penn Treebank 3 distribution and extract it.
 There should be a directory